opendocsg/slw-judgments-backfill/2004_SGHC_91/report.md

 48     Sec tion 4(3) of the Ac t provides that “any person who fails to c omply with the requirements of any notic e issued by the Commissioner under subsec tion (1) shall be guilty of an offenc e”.
 The material elements of the offenc e are: (a) a valid notic e issued by the Commissioner to the owner; and (b) failure to c omply.

 49     As there is no express _mens rea_ requirement, Lee and Chiong c onc eded that the provision c reated a stric t liability offenc e.
-However, they argued that the defenc e of due diligenc e or reasonable c are should have been available to them, following the princ iples in _M V Balakrishnan v PP_ [1998] SGHC 416; [1998] 1 CLAS 357 and _Tan Cheng Kwee v PP_ [2002] 3 SLR 390.
+However, they argued that the defenc e of due diligenc e or reasonable c are should have been available to them, following the princ iples in _M V Balakrishnan v PP_ <span class="citation">[1998] SGHC 416</span>; [1998] 1 CLAS 357 and _Tan Cheng Kwee v PP_ <span class="citation">[2002] 3 SLR 390</span>.
 As Mr Tan failed to inform them of this, they allegedly suffered a serious injustic e that must be set right.

 **_Strict liability_**

-50     In _Comfort Management Pte Ltd v PP_ [2003] 2 SLR 67, I adopted the approac h established in _Sweet v Parsley_ [1970] AC 132 and _Gammon (Hong Kong) Ltd v Attorney-General of Hong Kong_ [1985] AC 1, to dec ide if the relevant offenc e was one of stric t liability.
+50     In _Comfort Management Pte Ltd v PP_ <span class="citation">[2003] 2 SLR 67</span>, I adopted the approac h established in _Sweet v Parsley_ [1970] AC 132 and _Gammon (Hong Kong) Ltd v Attorney-General of Hong Kong_ [1985] AC 1, to dec ide if the relevant offenc e was one of stric t liability.
 The following opinion expressed by Lord Sc arman in _Gammon (Hong Kong) Ltd_ (at 14) provides a c onc ise set of guidelines:

  (1) there is a presumption of law that mens rea is required before a person c an be held guilty of a c riminal offenc e; (2) the presumption is partic ularly strong where the offenc e is “truly c riminal” in c harac ter; (3) the presumption applies to statutory offenc es, and c an be displac ed only if this is c learly or by nec essary implic ation the effec t of the statute; (4) the only situation in whic h the presumption c an be displac ed is where the statute is c onc erned with an issue of soc ial c onc ern, and public safety is suc h an issue; (5) even when a statute is c onc erned with suc h an issue, the presumption of mens rea stands unless it c an be shown that the c reation of stric t liability will be effec tive to promote the objec ts of the statute ...